 As there were minute white areas inside the black areas, some portions of the image appear with unwanted bluish overlays.
 But this can’t be retained and needs to be removed.
 So, take an eraser tool from the toolbar and erase these undesired parts from the image.

 Once you are done with the refining, you will end up having a flawless real estate image with a clear and crispy blue sky as visible in the screenshot below.

 So, how was the tutorial?
 It’s easy-peasy and full of fun too, right?
 We always come up with simple, handy, and exciting tutorials for you.
-Like this one, if you want to unlock more of Photoshop’s magic, do follow our regular tutorials.
+Like this one, if you want to unlock more Photoshop features and updates, and also tutorials, do follow our regular tutorials.

 You can also follow us on Facebook, LinkedIn, and Twitter to get our regular updates.
 Until we meet next time, enjoy your time!!!